dhis2/training-docs/content/analytic_tools/lg_validationruleconfig.md

 ### End Activity 2

-## Activity 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold
+## [OPTIONAL] Activity 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold

 ***Note: this is an optional exercise and may not be covered by your instructor.
 You can perform this exercise if you want to have additional practice outside of the academy timeframe.***